diamondburned/cchat/README.md

 ### Service

 A service is a complete service that's capable of multiple sessions.
+It has to implement the `Authenticate()` method, which returns an implementation of Authenticator.

 #### Interfaces

--   Authenticator
 -   Configurator (optional)
 -   Icon (optional)